 While I’m sure they wouldn’t pass up an opportunity to hear about a juicy group fraud that maybe your former or current colleagues were involved in, or maybe even you were involved in, that’s not the goal of their research.

-What they want to know is if you ever felt pressured to participate in a fraud with others in your organization and you refused.
+What they want to know is if you ever felt pressured to participate in a fraud or something else unethical with others in your organization and you refused.
 Why did you refuse to participate in it, and how were you able to avoid it?
 What person within your organization was the leader, or “recruiter,” of the fraudulent activity?
 What anti-fraud controls were in place at that time?
 What was the culture like in your organization?

 What is group fraud?